Bonnie Sherk: Works

+Portable Parks I-III (1970)

+Portable Parks I-III (1970, with Howard Levine).

 A Living Library (1980s–2021)

-A Living Library was Sherk's ongoing work she started in the 1980s, that consists of transforming environments -buried urban streams and asphalted public spaces, into thriving art gardens.
-She has transformed these spaces in order to build education centers for children in communities in San Francisco and New York City.
+A Living Library was Sherk's ongoing work she began in March 1981, which consisted of natural environments in urban areas that functioned as community and educational spaces.
+Transforming buried urban streams and asphalted public spaces, into thriving art gardens.
+She established these spaces in order to build education centers children and outreach opportunities for communities in San Francisco and New York City.